-8 Anime to Watch After 'Sailor Moon Crystal'
+8 Anime to Watch While Waiting for 'Sailor Moon Eternal'

-Though two Sailor Moon Crystal Dead Moon Arc movies are planned for 2019, North American fans of the series may have to wait a while for the series' continuation to be available in English.
+Though two Dead Moon Arc movies titled Sailor Moon Eternal are planned for 2020, North American fans of the series may have to wait a while for the series' continuation to be available in English.
 New and old fans alike can find plenty of other shows to watch, though, especially since the magical girl genre has evolved so much in the past 25 years.
 Here are some similar magical girl and fantasy anime to watch.

 This iconic magical girl series focuses on one titular character even more than Sailor Moon does, but there's still plenty of screentime for the supporting cast and romantic interests.
 Cardcaptor Sakura has an atmosphere that's a little more airy and lighthearted than Sailor Moon's, and that may make it a little bit dull for older fans.

 Sakura's journey into junior high school in the new Clear Card sequel anime breathes fresh life into the franchise, though.
 Fans of darker magical girl shows might find it worthwhile to take a break and explore the charms of the Cardcaptor franchise.

 Revolutionary Girl Utena's 39-episode run covers the journey of a strong-willed junior high school girl who uses magical sword duels to protect another girl.
 The show's antagonists are not always what they appear to be, and Utena's relationships evolve, falter, and sometimes are torn to shreds.